Odnson/Spectrogram/README.md

 - Spectrograms are generated with logarithmic frequency scaling
 - Noise filtering helps improve visualization quality
 - Output images are optimized for machine learning applications

+## License

+This project is open source.
+Feel free to use and modify as needed.